QCD Anderson transition with overlap valence quarks on a twisted-mass sea: Introduction

-For a recent review on localization in gauge theories, see \cite{Giordano:2021qav}.
-Numerical evidence for the localization of low-lying Dirac modes preferentially in regions where disorder emerges in the Polyakov loop was given in \cite{Bruckmann:2011cc,Cossu:2016scb,Holicki:2018sms,Baranka:2021san}.
+For a rather recent review on localization in gauge theories, see \cite{Giordano:2021qav}.
+Numerical evidence for the localization of low-lying Dirac modes preferentially in regions where disorder emerges in the Polyakov loop was given in \cite{Bruckmann:2011cc,Cossu:2016scb,Holicki:2018sms,Baranka:2021san,Baranka:2022dib}.
 The connection between localized near-zero modes and the possible existence of massless single-particle Goldstone excitations in the chiral limit is discussed in detail in \cite{Giordano:2022ghy}.
-The overall picture emerging is that an accumulation of possibly localized near-zero modes, as observed right above the pseudo-critical temperature in lattice QCD with physical and smaller than physical light-quark masses \cite{Dick:2015twa,Ding:2020xlj,Kaczmarek:2021ser}, in the chiral limit might delocalize to produce chiral condensate and Goldstone pions with vanishing mobility edge right at the chiral phase transition.
+The overall picture emerging is as follows: An accumulation of possibly localized or critical near-zero modes, as observed right above the pseudocritical temperature in lattice QCD with physical and smaller than physical light-quark masses \cite{Dick:2015twa,Ding:2020xlj,Kaczmarek:2021ser}, might delocalize, as the critical temperature in the chiral limit is approached from above, to produce the chiral condensate and Goldstone pions with vanishing mobility edge right at the chiral phase transition.
 The disappearance of the mobility edge and Anderson localization at the chiral phase transition in QCD can therefore in principle provide no less than the connection between chiral symmetry restoration and deconfinement.

-In this work, we study the spectrum and eigenmodes of the massless overlap operator, which exactly fulfills the Ginsparg-Wilson relation, on the background of $\mathrm{SU}(3)$ gauge field configurations generated by the \emph{twisted mass at finite temperature collaboration} (tmfT) \cite{Burger:2013hia,Burger:2015xda,Burger:2017xkz} with $N_\mathrm{f}=2+1+1$ flavors of twisted mass Wilson quarks at maximal twist and using the Iwasaki gauge action.
+In this work, we study the spectrum and eigenmodes of the massless overlap operator, which exactly fulfills the Ginsparg-Wilson relation, on the background of $\mathrm{SU}(3)$ gauge field configurations generated by the \emph{twisted mass at finite temperature collaboration} (tmfT) \cite{Burger:2013hia,Burger:2015xda,Burger:2017xkz} with $N_\mathrm{f}=2+1+1$ flavors of twisted-mass Wilson quarks at maximal twist and using the Iwasaki gauge action.
 Such a mixed-action setup was first proposed in Refs.~\cite{Cichy:2010ta,Cichy:2012vg} where its feasibility was demonstrated.
 The first use of such a setup to investigate Anderson localization was reported in Ref.~\cite{Holicki:2018sms}.
 Our present study improves upon the previous one by considering larger physical volumes and smaller lattice spacings.
 The focus is a more precise determination of the temperature dependence of the mobility edge, using the inverse participation ratio of Dirac eigenmodes.